 Questions can be directed initially to the program office, who will route the student to an appropriate program advisor.

-- The student must also demonstrate course work for each of the following areas: biological sciences, physical sciences, mathematics and the social/behavioral sciences.
-Beginning Fall 2014 the catalog states that the appropriate course work in biological sciences should emphasize a content area related to human or animal sciences.
+- The appropriate course work in biological sciences should emphasize a content area related to human or animal sciences.
 Acceptable courses in physical sciences should include physics or chemistry.
 Acceptable courses social/behavioral sciences should include psychology, sociology,anthropology or public health.
 Course work in math must include a statistics course.
 Research methodology courses in communication sciences and disorders (CSD) may not be used to satisfy the statistics requirement.
-In addition, COMD requires coursework in interpersonal communication.
+In addition, the COMD program requires coursework in interpersonal communication.

 What will I study?

-General Education Core Requirements (GECRs) MUST be satisfied prior to entering the program in the Fall semester of the junior year.
+General Education Core Requirements (GECRs) MUST be satisfied prior to entering the program in the Fall semester.
 Consult the general undergraduate catalog or consult with an undergraduate adviser to plan completion of the missing credits.
 Even when transferring to Eastern with a direct transfer degree, the student needs to be aware that the university (Eastern) requires International Studies and Culture Gender Diversity courses to be completed for graduation with a Bachelors degree.
 The COMD curriculum currently provides about 78 quarter credits therefore; the student must complete over 100 quarter credits prior to entering our program.

 Required COMD course schedule

 Because of the rigor required in our course work, we require students applying to the program and/or declaring Communication Disorders as their major, to have a minimum cumulative GPA of 2.75.
 This minimum is also necessary to remain in the program.
 A 2.75 GPA is also required by the COMD department for graduation.